-This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.
+This warranty gives you specific legal rights and you may also have other rights, which vary from state to state.

-LEGAL REMEDIES
+LEGAL REMEDIES AND DISPUTE RESOLUTION

-Any claim or controversy arising out of or relating to this limited warranty, or beach thereof, shall be settled by arbitration administered by the American Arbitration Association in Milwaukee.
-Wisconsin in accordance with the Commercial Arbitration Rules of the American Arbitration Association.
+Any claim or controversy arising out of or relating to this limited warranty, or beach thereof, shall be settled by arbitration administered by the American Arbitration Association in Milwaukee, Wisconsin in accordance with the Commercial Arbitration Rules of the American Arbitration Association.
 The laws of the State of Indiana shall be applied in any arbitration proceedings, without regard to principles of conflict of law.
 Each party shall bear its own costs, fees and expenses of arbitration.
 The arbitrator(s) determination and the basis for that determination shall be in writing and shall include an explanation of the basis for the determination.
 The determination of the arbitrator(s) shall be final and binding and judgment upon such determination may be entered in any court having jurisdiction.
 The arbitration proceedings and arbitration award shall be maintained by the parties as strictly confidential, except as otherwise required by court order or as is necessary to confirm, vacate, or enforce the award and for disclosure in confidence to the parties' respective attorneys, tax advisors, or senior management personnel.
-Furthermore, any action for breach of warranty must be commenced within three months following the expiration of the warranty period.